Web7Foundation/Specifications/methods/did-web7-1-0-1.md

 ### Purpose

-The purpose of a DID Method Namespace Specification is to define the following:
+The purpose of a Decentralized Identifier (DID) Method Namespace Specification is to define the following:
 - DID Identifier Syntax and Construction
 - DID Identifier Query Operators
 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The Web 7.0 Decentralized Identifier Method Namespace Specification ("Web7" DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for the Web 7.0 ecosystem.
+The Web 7.0 Decentralized Identifier Method Namespace Specification ("Web7" DID Method Namespace Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for use in the Web 7.0 ecosystem.

 Web 7.0 is a secure, message-based, decentralized operating system that underpins a unified software and hardware ecosystem for building resilient, trusted, decentralized systems using decentralized identifiers, DIDComm agents, and verifiable credentials.

 The Web 7.0 Foundation, a federally-incorporated Canadian non-profit organization, is chartered to support, promote, protect, and curate the Web 7.0 ecosystem: operating system software, standards, and specifications; as well as other software and technology projects.

 This specification defines the following:
-- "Web7" Identifier Syntax and Construction
+- "Web7" Decentralized Identifier Syntax and Construction
 - "Web7" DID Document CRUD Abstract Interface

 This specification also provides Platform Implementation Guidance to assist Implementors in creating safe and secure Web 7.0 apps, agents, services and platforms that are compliant with the "Web7" DID Method Namespace Specification.